Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network

 \section{CONCLUSION}

-In this work, we presented a MAS for fully automated network troubleshooting that integrates LLMs with a fine-tuned SLM solution planner.
-The framework leverages an agentic workflow to coordinate specialized agents for orchestration, planning, data retrieval, execution, root-cause analysis, and dashboard display.
-Experimental results across RAN and Core domains demonstrate that the proposed approach reduces troubleshooting mean time by up to 6$\times$ per node and improves accuracy by 10\% compared to human-driven processes.
-Furthermore, reinforcement fine-tuning of the SLM with domain-specific reward functions enabled the solution planner to generate precise, context-grounded troubleshooting strategies while reducing dependency on costly external LLMs.
-These results highlight the potential of combining LLM-based orchestration with fine-tuned SLMs to achieve scalable, efficient, and privacy-preserving automation in telecom network operations.
+In this work, we presented a MAS for automated network troubleshooting that integrates LLM-based orchestration with a fine-tuned SLM solution planner.
+The framework coordinates specialized agents for orchestration, planning, data retrieval, execution, root-cause analysis, and dashboard reporting.
+Experimental results across RAN and Core domains show that the proposed approach reduces troubleshooting mean time by up to 6× per node and improves accuracy by 10\% compared to human-driven processes.
+In addition, reinforcement fine-tuning with domain-specific reward functions enables the SLM planner to generate precise, context-grounded troubleshooting strategies while reducing reliance on costly external LLMs.
+Overall, the results demonstrate that combining LLM orchestration with fine-tuned SLMs provides a scalable, efficient, and privacy-preserving solution for telecom network operations automation.